 - There are large, comfortable seats to relax in while you drive.
 And all of your luggage is stored underneath the bus until you arrive at the resort, where the driver unloads it for you.

-If you are interested in this option, two different companies operate inside the Orlando Airport that can take you to Disney World:
+If you are interested in this option, you will need to use Mears Connect:

 This is the company that used to offer the “Magical Express” service.
 They have locations to board their buses in Terminals A and B, which are located at the far end of each Terminal.
 You will see multiple signs that point you exactly where you need to go!